Benjamin Franklin first wrote the aphorism, “time is money” in an essay published in 1748, and over 250 years later, it remains true.

-Time is a valuable commodity, and Harvard Medical School led a study that calculated that it costs patients $43 in lost time for each medical visit, which is more than the average out-of-pocket cost for the visit itself.
-A typical visit to a doctor is 121 minutes of the patient’s time (factoring in 37 minutes of travel back and forth, 64 minutes waiting for care, completing intake paperwork, and 20 minutes face-to-face time with the physician.
+Time is a valuable commodity.
+In fact, it costs patients $43 in lost time for each medical visit, which is more than the average out-of-pocket cost for the visit itself.
+A typical visit to a doctor is 121 minutes of the patient’s time: 37 minutes of travel back and forth, 64 minutes waiting for care, completing intake paperwork, and 20 minutes of face-to-face time with the physician.

 Provide online appointment availability to reduce patient wait time

 Providing wait time estimates led to lower average wait times for all consumers.
 Every time a consumer elects to be seen at another time with a shorter wait, everyone else in line will also experience a shorter wait time.

 Allow patients to complete registration paperwork prior to their arrival

 Walk-in patients may not have considered seeking care even 10 minutes prior to entering your doors.
-For these patients, streamline registration by offering a contactless registration workflow where they can complete their demographic paperwork, upload their insurance card and photo ID, and sign their consent forms all from their mobile phone so they’re not barraged with paperwork accompanied with shared pens and clipboards immediately upon their arrival, and they can then be added to the virtual queue and track their spot in line to see the number of patients waiting ahead of them.
+For these patients, streamline registration by offering a contactless registration workflow where they can complete their demographic paperwork, upload their insurance card and photo ID, and sign their consent forms all from their mobile device.
+They can then be added to the virtual queue, track their spot in line, and see the number of patients waiting ahead of them.

-As most patients who book ahead do upload their ID card, insurance information, and consent forms prior to their arrival for their visit, the front office staff can take advantage of this information and verify insurance eligibility, check benefits, confirm the patient is registered in the EHR, and save time for the patient.
+For patients who book ahead, make sure that they can easily access digital registration paperwork right after their visit is confirmed.
+Most patients who book ahead do all their paperwork during booking—they upload their ID card, insurance information, and consent forms prior to their arrival for their visit.
+The front office staff can take advantage of this information and verify insurance eligibility, check benefits, confirm the patient is registered in the EHR, and save time for the patient.

 Share conservative wait time estimates that are more favorable than aggressive ones